So you have now made the decision to become an Affiliate Marketer. What next? How do you succeed in the field?

 Engage your vendor(s) and establish good communication lines with them so that you understand the product/service just as well as they do, and can stand in for the vendor when you sell to your customers.
 Understand things like their delivery terms, payment terms, policy on returns etc, information which customers are also likely to want to know.
 We are able to arrange for vendors to come through to the office and meet with you, or to arrange for induction sessions at their premises.

-In particular, work with your selected vendors to ensure that they put the best possible descriptions on the products/services that they upload onto the Online Shop, so that customers are given all relevant information for them to make a buy decision.
+In particular, work with your selected vendors to ensure that they put the best possible descriptions on the products/services that they upload onto the Online Marketplace, so that customers are given all relevant information for them to make a buy decision.
 If customers keep asking a particular question regarding a particular product/service, ensure that the vendor updates their product description to answer the question - and more.
 Products should also be SEO-friendly so that when you share links they display in the best possible way.
 Note that descriptions should generally be factual, rather than hyperbolic/flowery.

 Also ensure that you understand exactly what happens the moment a customer places an order.
 Delivery times, methods and terms are important, and it is essential that these be adhered to.
 Online selling requires a higher sense of trust compared to direct or retail selling, therefore minimise reasons for customers not to trust you.